Better Benefits USA – Smarter, More Affordable Employee Benefits

 5. Are we renewing out of habit instead of strategy?

 A good audit turns benefits from a fixed expense into a controllable business lever.
+Without an audit, employers often end up making rushed renewal decisions based only on premium increases.

 One of the most common mistakes employers make is focusing only on premium reductions.
+A cheaper premium does not always mean lower total costs.

 • Premium costs